Do you find yourself wondering about the signs of a codependent relationship or researching how to fix a codependent relationship?

 If you find that it is a pattern for you to get involved with people with addictions, it’s okay to explore whether you might be a “fixer,” but do it with self-love.
 Try to be curious, rather than judgmental about your patterns.
 Most likely this is something that started in your childhood (as described above) and it’s not your fault.
 I know it can be scary to look at your own patterns, but it’s well worth it.
 If you want to start that journey, it’s definitely something that we can work on in therapy.

-One of the things that I like to do with my clients is to help them learn to “re-parent” themselves.
+One of the things that I like to do with my clients who are healing from codependency is to help them learn to “re-parent” themselves.
 Basically, you learn how to relate to yourself as if you were the responsible, loving parent that you never had.
 It might sound kooky, but it really works.

 How Do I Stop Being Codependent In A Relationship?
 Let Consequences Happen